 In January of last year, the two decided to continue their adventure together, but in a place of their own.
-Thus DEUX Restaurant was born, with the desire to showcase their terroirs and small producers from Savoie and the South-West .
+And so DEUX Restaurant was born, with the desire to showcase their terroirs and small producers from Savoie and the South-West .

-Since last September, gourmets have been able to discover the results of this marriage of regions through dishes that are mouth-watering from the moment they read the menu, well executed in the oven, and tasty once they hit the plates.
+Since last September, gourmets have been able to discover the results of this marriage of regions through dishes that are mouth-watering from the moment they read the menu, well-executed in the oven, and tasty once they're on the plate.
 Indeed, the menu is full of regional nods: diots, gingerbread with Savoy honey, Xipister, pumpkin gnocchi with Ossau-Iraty, Tarbais beans...
 A beautiful panorama of the terroir of these regions.

-There's more to discover on the main course, too, with an original blanquette of veal and sweetbreads (24€), nicely dressed with snackable pieces of sweetbreads - but slightly overcooked veal meat; and stuffed guinea fowl (25€) from Duplantier, served boneless with good gravy and an excellent gratin of potatoes, smoked Jerusalem artichokes and Reblochon cheese.
+Pleasant discoveries on the main course too, with an original blanquette of veal and sweetbreads (24€), nicely dressed with pieces of sweetbreads nicely snacked on - but the veal meat slightly overcooked; and stuffed guinea fowl (25€) from Duplantier, served boneless with good gravy and an excellent gratin of potatoes, smoked Jerusalem artichokes and Reblochon cheese.

 The desserts are not to be outdone either.
 We can't recommend enough the roasted pear (9€), milk jam and snacked Pastis Landais; or the baba à l'Armagnac and citrus chantilly (11€), generously topped with Armagnac.